vivaria/edisonrul.ing/docs/source/cards/h/hydra-viper.md

 ### Card Rulings

-●Tributing 1 Aqua monster is a cost for declaring the attack.
+*   Tributing 1 Aqua monster is a cost for declaring the attack.
 If you Tribute “Poison Draw Frog” for the attack, you can activate its effect.